Joan Chen: 1985–1999: Hollywood and Twin Peaks

-Later career
+2000–present: International acclaim

 In the middle of the 2000s, Chen made a comeback in acting and began to work intensely, alternating between English and Chinese-language roles.
 In 2004, she starred in Hou Yong's family saga Jasmine Women, alongside Zhang Ziyi, in which they played multiple roles as daughters and mothers across three generations in Shanghai.
 She also starred in the Asian-American comedy Saving Face as a widowed mother, who is shunned by the Chinese-American community for being pregnant and unwed and has come to live with her lesbian daughter.
 In 2005, she appeared in Zhang Yang's family saga Sunflower, as a mother whose husband and son have a troubled father-son relationship over 30 years.
 She starred in the Asian American independent film Americanese and in Michael Almereyda's Tonight at Noon, the first part of a two part project, scheduled to be released in 2009.

 In 2007, Chen was acclaimed for her performance in Tony Ayres' drama The Home Song Stories.
 She portrayed a glamorous and unstable Chinese nightclub singer who struggles to survive in 1970s Australia with her two children.
-The role earned her four awards including the Australian Film Institute Award for Best Actress and the Golden Horse Award for Best Actress.
-The same year saw her co-starring in two other acclaimed films: Ang Lee's Lust, Caution, opposite Tony Leung Chiu-Wai, and Jiang Wen's The Sun Also Rises, opposite Anthony Wong Chau-Sang, for which she received an Asian Film Award for Best Supporting Actress.
+The performance earned her multiple awards, including the Australian Film Institute Award for Best Actress and the Golden Horse Award for Best Leading Actress.
+The same year saw her co-starring in two other acclaimed films: Ang Lee's Lust, Caution, opposite Tony Leung Chiu-Wai, and Jiang Wen's The Sun Also Rises, opposite Anthony Wong Chau-Sang, for which she received the Asian Film Award for Best Supporting Actress.

 In 2008, she starred alongside Sam Chow (邹爽 (鄒爽, Zōu Shuǎng)) in Shi Qi (十七 (Shíqī)), directed by Joe Chow (姬诚 (姬誠, Jī Chéng)), as a rural mother of a 17-year-old in eastern Zhejiang province.
 The same year Joan Chen portrayed a factory worker in Jia Zhangke's 24 City once fancied because she resembled Chen herself in the 1979 film Little Flower, but who missed her chance at love.
 She co-starred in Bruce Beresford's 2009 adaptation of the autobiography of dancer Li Cunxin, Mao's Last Dancer, along with Wang Shuangbao (王双宝 (王雙寶, Wáng Shuāngbǎo)) and Kyle MacLachlan.